aarongreenwald/seatstat/README.md

 Getting Started
 ---------------

-Clone this repository and cd to the directory containing this file.
+Clone this repository and cd to the ./grouper directory (relative to this file).
 Then:

 - mkdir ../env
 - virtualenv ../env
 - ../env/bin/python setup.py develop
-- ../env/bin/initialize_grouper_db development.ini
 - ../env/bin/pserve development.ini

 Have fun!